 In 2019, in line with the introduction of new tourist visas, new public decency laws were unveiled, which allowed more Western-style clothing to be worn by visitors to the Kingdom; this does not mean that you should wear what you think you can get away with.

-It is no longer compulsory for female tourists to wear an abaya (except when visiting religious sites) or a headscarf, although we would still recommend that you do always take a pashmina with you everywhere (laws and attitudes on this topis still don’t always align).
+It is no longer compulsory for female tourists to wear an abaya (except when visiting religious sites) or a headscarf, although we would still recommend that you always take a pashmina with you everywhere (attitudes and laws on this topic still don’t always align).

 Skirts below the knee are technically allowed for tourists, but we would still suggest wearing a long skirt or loose-fitting trousers.
 Blouses and tops should also be loose-fitting, with longer sleeves and high necklines.
 No underwear should be visible.
 All clothes should be made from opaque materials; anything that you can see light through will show the silhouette of your body which may get you into trouble.